|

 There was a flurry of excitement when this theory was introduced and with it a great deal of research.
 The original specifications of the theory assigned to specific cells in the spinal cord the roles of G and T cells.
 These specific cells do not seem to have all of the properties of G and T cells.
 In addition, there are some examples of clinical syndromes that do not seem, at first glance, to fit the gate theory.
 In Friedrich's ataxia--a hereditary disease, symptoms of which are ataxia, speech impairment, lateral curvature of the spine, swaying, irregular movements, and muscle paralysis--there is a preferential loss of large fibers without pain.
 Similarly, the polyneuropathy associated with renal failure in adults is not associated with complaints of pain, although there is destruction predominantly of large fibers.
 Nor do some other neuropathies make any sense in any current theory of peripheral nerve involvement in pain sensation.
 Fabry's disease--a rare phospholipid storage disease-is associated with both pain and the loss of small myelinated fibers, and one hereditary sensory neuropathy is associated with loss of myelinated fibers, preserved C fibers, and analgesia.
 One should bear in mind that none of these is a disease of peripheral nerves alone.
 Friedrich's ataxia also involves sclerosis of dorsal and lateral columns of the spinal cord, including the pyramidal tract, and Fabry's disease involves pathological conditions of the cardiovascular and renal systems as well as skin and muscle lesions.
 The effects on pain of these forms of polyneuropathy are not explained by reference to which peripheral nerve fibers are present or absent.
 Therefore, it may be the involvement of central pain mechanisms that makes these diseases appear to fit no existing theory.

-only upon pain signals in small fibers, but also upon the balance of
+According to the Gate Theory, perception of pain depends not only upon pain signals in small fibers, but also upon the balance of activity in large myelinated mechanoreceptive fibers and small myelinated and unmyelinated nociceptive fibers. |

 A further indication of this difference between "normal" and "pathological" pain is the result of attempts to close the gate by peripheral stimulation.
 In patients with causalgias, stimulation of large-diameter fibers has been used to attempt to activate the G cells and close the gate.
 In 1/3 or more of such patients, partial to complete relief has been obtained, but the same stimulation has no effect on pain due to noxious stimulation of the hand.
 Pain due to squeezing the Achilles' tendon can be relieved by large fiber stimulation, suggesting that all sorts of "normal" pain may not be the same either.
 Similarly, morphine can decrease postsurgical tonic pain, but has less effect on acute pain of movement or removal of stitches.
 Nitrous oxide, on the other hand, depresses both and is perhaps the only true analgesic agent.